rois2coeurs/xtrem-craft-workshop/docs/solution/01-code-review.md

 - Variables namming -> Bank.ts, MoneyCalculator.ts, MissingExchangeRateError.ts -> Variables not explicit
 - Useless parameter -> MissingExchangeRateError.ts -> parameter message useless
 - Static constructor -> A bit strange for TS
-- One line function -> MoneyCalculator.ts
+- One line function -> MoneyCalculator.ts, Bank.ts
 - Documentation -> Missing some docs and return statements
 - Typescrit not in strict mode -> a but useless